Grassroots

 • Individual artists

-• Collectives and organizations that do not meet the general conditions for eligibility
+• Collectives and organizations that do not meet the general eligibility requirements

-• Artists’ collectives that are incorporated as a for-profit or non-profit company, or general or limited partnership
+• Artist collectives incorporated as for-profit or non-profit companies, or as general or limited partnerships

-• Public or parapublic organizations representing governments or municipal corporations
+• Public, semi-public organizations mandated by governments or municipal corporations

 Activity sectors

-• Organizations working exclusively in variety or comedy
+• Organizations working exclusively in variety entertainment and comedy

 • Applicants working exclusively in cultural mediation